Dynamis (queen): Exile

 Asander was soon overthrown.
 Julius Caesar gave a tetrarchy in Galatia and the title of king to Mithridates of Pergamon.
 He also allowed him to wage war against Asander and conquer the Cimmerian Bosporus because Asander “had been mean to his friend Pharnaces.”
 This must have been in late 47 BC or early 46 BC.
 We know this date because this is the date given by Cassius Dio about a rebellion against Caesar plotted by Caecilius Bassus, who gathered troops to take over Syria.
 He was investigated and he claimed that “he was collecting these troops for the use of Mithridates the Pergamenian in an expedition against Bosporus.”
 Mithridates of Pergamon overthrew Asander and became Mithridates I of the Bosporus.
-According to Mayor, Asander and Dynamis were exiled and during their time in exile they were sheltered by her mother’s Sarmatian tribe.
+According to Mayor, Asander and Dynamis were exiled and during their time in exile they were sheltered by her mother's Sarmatian tribe.

 Second reign with Asander

 Strabo wrote that Asander overthrew Mithridates.
 He did not give a date for this event.

 According to Lucian, Asander had been an ethnarch and then was proclaimed king of the Bosporus by Augustus.
 Ethnarchs were rulers of client kingdoms who did not rise to the level of kings.
-Minns thought that Lucian’s attribution of Asander’s elevation in status to Augustus was inaccurate and that this occurred by the concurrence of Octavian (the name used by historians for Augustus before he became the emperor) and Mark Antony when they shared the rule of the Roman Empire.
+Minns thought that Lucian's attribution of Asander's elevation in status to Augustus was inaccurate and that this occurred by the concurrence of Octavian (the name used by historians for Augustus before he became the emperor) and Mark Antony when they shared the rule of the Roman Empire.

 Minns reckoned that Asander started issuing coins in his name in 44 BC, the year Caesar, who supported Mithridates of Pergamon, died.
 Then he started minting with the acquiescence of Octavian, whose head featured on his coins.
-For the first three years the coins had the inscription ΑΡΧΟΝΤΟΣ ΑΣΑΝ ΔΡΟΥ (Archiontos Asandrou), archon Asander.
-Here we also have the first occurrence of φιλορώαμιος (philoromaios, friend of Rome) on coinage.
-Thus, his title was archon (ruler) rather than basileus (king) and remained so for the first three years.
-Philoromaios shows that his rule was recognised by the Romans.
-These coins also had an inscription about his wife Dynamis which reads ΒΑΣΙΛΙΣΣΗΣ ΔΥΝΑΜΕΩΣ (basilises Dynamis), of queen Dynamis.
+For the first three years the coins had the inscription ΑΡΧΟΝΤΟΣ ΑΣΑΝΔΡΟΥ (Àrchontos Asàndrou), archon Asander.
+Here we also have the first occurrence of Φιλορωμαίος (Philoromaios, friend of Rome) on coinage.
+Thus, his title was Archon (Lord) rather than Basileus (King) and remained so for the first three years.
+Phıloromaíos shows that his rule was recognised by the Romans.
+These coins also had an inscription about his wife Dynamis which reads ΒΑΣΙΛΙΣΣΗΣ ΔΥΝΑΜΕΩΣ (of Basílissa Dynamís), of Queen Dynamis.
 From the fourth year onwards, his title on his coins was king and his head features on them.
-On the obverse there was the head of Mark Antony instead of that of Octavian, most probably because Antony took charge of Rome’s eastern provinces in 42 BC.
+On the obverse there was the head of Mark Antony instead of that of Octavian, most probably because Antony took charge of Rome's eastern provinces in 42 BC.